manifold-lang/manifold-frontend/README.md

 of code.

 ```
-Integer width = 5
+Int width = 5
-(Integer...width) array = (1, 2, 3, 4, 5)
+(Int...width) array = (1, 2, 3, 4, 5)
 ```

 ### Inferred Width Repeated Positional Properties

 It is also possible to infer the width of a tuple statically from the value being passed to it.
-Instead of a width expression, provide the definition of an `Integer` variable.
+Instead of a width expression, provide the definition of an `Int` variable.
 This will create an additional property on the tuple containing the width of the array.

 ```
-(Integer...Integer width) array = (0, 1, 2, 3, 4, 5)
+(Int...Int width) array = (0, 1, 2, 3, 4, 5)
 array.1      # => 1
 array.width  # => 5
 ```